mgtools/PPGpep/README.md

 ## Results
 - **26% more tryptic peptides** identified with the PPG compared to using UniProt alone.
 - **8% increase in peptide identification** across human proteomic and metaproteomic datasets.
-- **Reduced misidentification** of human peptides as microbial peptides through a more complete proteome representation.

-## Acknowledgements
 This project is based on data from the **Human Pangenome Reference Consortium (HPRC)** and **UniProt**.